Stereotactic Radiotherapy (SRS)

 What are the side effects of stereotactic radiosurgery?

-Because stereotactic radiosurgery is so precise, it has fewer side effects than other radiation treatment options.
-However, patients may experience fatigue, soreness and swelling, headache, nausea, vomiting, diarrhea, scalp irritation or sensitivity, hair loss, and/or difficulty eating or swallowing in the weeks following treatment.
+Stereotactic radiosurgery is highly precise, resulting in fewer side effects compared to other radiation treatments.
+However, patients may experience short-term effects in the days to weeks following treatment, including fatigue, headache, nausea, vomiting, scalp irritation or sensitivity, or hair loss.

 Is stereotactic radiosurgery painful?